-- Before you begin, create a new project by clicking on the New Collection Folder icon and renaming the folder.
+- Before you begin, create a new project by right clicking on the dektop, creating the folder, and renaming the folder.
 You will save all of your pictures, audio and video in this folder.
 It would be best to create this folder on the desktop so you can access your material quickly and easily.

 How to Download videos from YouTube

-- Go to Keepvid.com (Recommend Firefox or Safari) DOES NOT WORK IN CHROME
+- Go to Clipconverter.cc (Recommend Firefox or Safari).

-- Drag the URL from the YouTube video into the bar on clipconverter.cc (Watch for ads when downloading)
+- Copy the URL of the YouTube video into the bar on clipconverter.cc (Watch for ads and popups when downloading).

 Creating an iMovie Project